ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

       Here you must choose on which storage you will place the disk image of this VM.
 At this point, in the list you'll only see the thinpools you created in the [**G019** chapter](G019%20-%20K3s%20cluster%20setup%2002%20~%20Storage%20setup.md).

     - `Disk size (GiB)`\
-      How big you want the main disk for this VM, in gigabytes.
+      How big you want the main disk for this VM, [in gibibytes](https://en.wikipedia.org/wiki/Gigabyte#Base_2_(binary)).

     - `Discard`\
-      Since this drive will be put on a thin provisioned storage, you can enable this option so this drive's image get's shrunk when space is marked as freed after removing files within the VM.
+      Since this drive will be put on a thin provisioned storage, you can enable this option to make this drive's image get shrunk when space is marked as freed after removing files within the VM.

     - `SSD emulation`\
       If your storage is on an SSD drive, (like the `ssd_disks` thinpool), you can turn this on.